queryluke/masseffect-5e/static/data/rules/01-05-how-to-play.md

 ### 1. The GM describes the environment.
-The GM tells the players where their operatives are and what’s around them, presenting the basic scope of options that present themselves (how many airlocks lead out of a space station, what’s on a table, who’s in the night club, and so on).
+The GM tells the players where their operatives are and what’s around them, presenting the basic scope of options that present themselves (how many airlocks lead out of a space station, what’s on a table, who’s in the nightclub, and so on).

 ### 2. The players describe what they want to do.
 Sometimes one player speaks for the whole party, saying, “We’ll take the east door,” for example.
-Other times, different operatives do different things: one operative might search a lock box while a second examines an esoteric symbol spray painted on a wall and a third keeps a look out for thugs.
+Other times, different operatives do different things: one operative might search a lock box while a second examines an esoteric symbol spray painted on a wall and a third keeps a lookout for thugs.
 The players don’t need to take turns, but the DM listens to every player and decides how to resolve those actions.

 Sometimes, resolving a task is easy.
 If an operative wants to walk across a room and open a door, the GM might just say